Cumulocity-IoT/apama-streaming-analytics-docker-samples/applications/UniversalMessaging/README.md

 If you are using the docker packaging kit from an existing install you will need to create an Apama image which contains the required UM client libraries for Apama/UM integration.
-Copy 'Dockerfile.apama_um_enabled' to the root directory of your Universal Messaging installation (i.e.
+Copy 'Dockerfile.apama_um_enabled' to the root directory of your Universal Messaging installation.
-'/opt/cumulocity/UniversalMessaging').

     > docker build -f Dockerfile.apama_um_enabled -t apama_um_enabled .